crownheightsaid/mutual-aid-app/DEVELOPING.md

 ## Submitting your contributions

 ### Picking up an issue
+You can see our open issues at https://github.com/crownheightsaid/mutual-aid-app/issues.
+Good first issues will be tagged as such.
+If you are unsure what to work on, please reach out in #wg_tech and we will help you prioritize issues.

 Once you have collaborator permissions on Github, please assign yourself to any issues you are picking up!
 This is important to prevent overlapping work and so that you can subscribe to any updates to an issue.

 ### Opening a Pull Request